bartcui/Game-Engine-Rust/README.md

 **Oliver** focused on the design and implementation of the core engine loop and the deterministic turn scheduler.
 He implemented the collision, win, and lose rules, including stochastic deterministic logic using a seeded random number generator, as well as a replay system for debugging deterministic behaviour.
 It defined clear conditions for game outcomes, such as player–enemy collisions and level completion when the player reaches an exit.
 A deterministic conflict resolution mechanism was implemented for cases where multiple actors target the same grid tile in a single turn.
 Oliver also implemented a grid-based A\* pathfinding algorithm that allows enemies to plan shortest paths around obstacles, using injected passability policies and a Manhattan-distance heuristic.
 The implementation enforces fixed neighbour ordering and stable priority-queue tie-breakers to maintain determinism.

-Additional contributions include support for movement constraints involving doors, keys, traps, and walls via a pluggable policy interface, as well as the creation of golden replay tests (same RNG seed and input sequence ⇒ identical end states) to validate end-to-end determinism of the turn pipeline.
+Additional contributions include support for movement constraints involving doors, keys, traps, and walls via a pluggable policy interface, as well as the creation of golden replay tests (using the same RNG seed and input sequence leads identical end states) to validate the end-to-end determinism of the turn pipeline.

 **Bart** focused on the data and presentation layer that connects the engine’s core logic with what players see and interact with on screen.
 He designed the primary game entities using small, reusable ECS components and implemented grid utilities to map between logical grid coordinates and world-space positions.
 These utilities support occupancy tracking and spatial queries such as neighbour lookup and reachability, enabling consistent rendering and gameplay alignment.
 Bart implemented a flexible level-loading system that reads level definitions from JSON files, validates their structure, and spawns the corresponding game entities.
 He also handled player input mapping, translating configurable keyboard inputs into deterministic movement intents compatible with the engine’s turn-based pipeline.